jennycho02/foodfightgame/README.md

  * Power meter so players can choose how far to throw
  * Obstacles (ex shelves on the wall that food will collide with)
  * Accuracy meter

-### Programming Patterns
-* Improve code with more programming patterns